adamd3/CF_Varsity/README.md

 You need to first install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).

-The shell script (`run_analysis.sh`) will first create the necessary conda environment and then run the analysis code.
+To run the code, use the shell script (`run_analysis.sh`), which will create the necessary conda environment and then run the R analysis code.